AlisherJard/Wiwino_project/README.md

 	6. Country Leaderboard: Create a visual showing the average wine rating for each country and vintage.
 	7. Cabernet Sauvignon Recommendations: Recommend the top 5 wines for a VIP client who likes Cabernet Sauvignon.
 	8. Additional Insights: Provide any other useful insights found in the data.
+    9. Visualize wine prices based on acidity, tannin, sweetness, and intensity.

 ## 👥 Contributors